Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Start the day with brunch in Ponta Delgada.
 Intz48 Coffee Roasters Azores is a great spot.
 Then, spend time exploring the town and walking the “Avenida,” or marina area.

-Around noon, depart for one of these popular whale watching tours.
+Around noon, depart for one of these popular whale-watching tours.
 These tours depart from either Ponta Delgada’s marina, or nearby Vila Franca do Campo.
 Tours take about three hours.
-Although seeing marine life is never guaranteed, this is a must-do tour in Sao Miguel.
+Seeing marine life is never guaranteed, however, whale-watching is a must in Sao Miguel.

 Once you return to land, head up to the nearby pineapple plantation, Plantação de Ananás dos Açores.
 For the rest of the afternoon and evening, explore more Ponta Delgada attractions like Jardim Botânico António Borges or Gruta do Carvão.
-For dinner, head to A Tasca.
-Here, you can have fresh, tasty seafood and enjoy a nice meal.

 Day 5 – Adventure Tour, Ponta da Ferraria, and a Sunset

 Once you’ve had breakfast, spend your morning doing one of Sao Miguel’s many adventure tours.
 This could be paragliding or even paddle boarding on Sete Cidades lakes.

 Another alternative is to spend the morning and afternoon hiking.
-Sete Cidades Caldeiras Trail is a solid option.

-For lake scenery and Salto do Prego Trail is beautiful for seeing greenery and countryside.
+Try Sete Cidades Caldeiras Trail for lake scenery.
+Salto do Prego Trail is beautiful for seeing greenery and the countryside.
 For lunch, head into the towns of Sete Cidades or Mosteiros.

 To end the day, I highly recommend going to the natural swimming pool at Ponta Ferraria.
-This natural pool is in volcanic rock on the Atlantic Ocean.
-It’s probably the most unique natural hot spring on the island!
-After this, finish up your trip with a nice dinner in Ponta Delgada.
+This natural pool is in volcanic rock right on the Atlantic Ocean and is the most unique natural hot spring on the island.
+Just be careful driving down to Ponta Ferraria, as the road is quite steep and curvy.

 São Miguel Itinerary Map